 Fjords are one of the oldest breeds in the world.
 They are believed to have a bond with the Przewalski Horse – the wild horse from Asia.
 The researchers claim the horse breed has existed since the last ice age.
-There are cave paintings exhibiting the Fjord Horse ancestors.
+There are cave paintings exhibiting fighting stallions of the Fjord Horse ancestors.

 Fjord Horse Temperament

 The Norwegian Fjord Horse is loved for its friendly temperament.
 These are cold-blooded equines.
 Horses stand out with their gentle and calm behavior.
 They are not easily spooked animals, which is a plus.

 Fjord Horses are willing to work and please their owner.
 They are great learners due to their high levels of intelligence.
 Horse trainers enjoy having time with such equines.
 As the contemporary Fjord Horse is a small breed with a calm tempo, it’s perfect for children.

 Fjords are highly sociable animals.
 They will look for their owner’s attention.
 Such equines prefer daily communication with their peers.
 The horse can get bored quickly when being alone kept in a stall.
 Keep in mind the Fjord may express aggressiveness if it feels a lack of your attention.